LLNL/UnifyFS/docs/testing.rst

 .. attention::

-    UnifyCR's integration test suite requires MPI and currently only supports ``srun`` and ``jsrun`` MPI launch commands.
+    UnifyFS's integration test suite requires MPI and currently only supports ``srun`` and ``jsrun`` MPI launch commands.
 Changes are coming to support ``mpirun``.

-UnifyCR's integration tests are primarly set up to be run all as one suite.
+UnifyFS's integration tests are primarly set up to be run all as one suite.
 However, they can be run individually if desired.

 The testing scripts in `t/ci`_ depend on sharness_, which is set up in the